Georgetown Law Closed: Wednesday, March 21

-The program has reserved a limited amount of rooms at Dinwiddy House, a student residence operated by Sanctuary Students Housing, from Friday, July 3 to Thursday, August 6, 2015.
-The facilities are located on Pentonville Road in the Clerkenwell area and are within walking distance of King's Cross Underground station, as well as many bus stops.
-Swan House is approximately a 20-30 minute walk from Dinwiddy House, and public transportation is also available.
+The program has reserved a limited amount of rooms at Chapter King's Cross Student Accommodation, from Friday, June 30 to Friday, August 4, 2017.
+The facilities are located on Pentonville Road in King's Cross and are within walking distance of King's Cross Underground station, as well as many bus stops.
+Swan House is approximately a 20-30 minute walk from the residence, and public transportation is also available.
 The most convenient route to King's College Strand Campus is via the Underground or bus and takes about 30-35 minutes.
-All rooms are singles and have private baths.
-Shared kitchen facilities are available.
+All rooms are singles and have private baths and small kitchenette facilities.

 Students who want program housing should deposit as early as possible in order to secure a space, as housing is limited and available rooms are assigned on a first come, first served basis as deposits are received.